ibm-cloud-docs/hpc-slurm/destroying-resources.md

   * Replace your {{site.data.keyword.cloud_notm}} key to the `authenticator = IAMAuthenticator('<ibm-api-key>')` variable.
   * Change the API endpoint to the endpoint mentioned in [API endpoints](https://cloud.ibm.com/apidocs/schematics?code=python#api-endpoints){: external} according to the location that you want your {{site.data.keyword.bpshort}} workspace to reside, for example, `schematics_service.set_service_url('https://us.schematics.cloud.ibm.com')`.
 4. Inside the `schematics_service.destroy_workspace_command` function, provide the following parameters:
-  * Provide the workspace ID that you generated in the [Creating a workspace](/docs/hpc-slurm?topic=hpc-slurm-creating-workspace&interface=api) task, for example, `us-south.workspace.Terraform-Schematics-Python-Workspace.b3bbc9f5`.
+  * Provide the workspace ID that you generated in the [Creating a workspace](/docs/hpc-slurm?topic=hpc-slurm-creating-workspace&interface=api) task, for example `us-south.workspace.Terraform-Schematics-Python-Workspace.b3bbc9f5`.

   * Run the following curl command to create a refresh token: